 Choquequirao Trek To Machu Picchu

 Choquequirao trek to Machu Picchu–Something hidden.
 Go and find it.
 Go and look behind the ranges.
 Lost and waiting for you.
 Go!.
-The ultimate adventure for altitude hikers with a love of history and nature, visit the two most outstanding cities from the incan time, Choquequirao and Machu picchu, this challenging 09-day trek snakes its way between the most incredible ancient Inca temples in Peru, and remote small towns.
+The ultimate adventure for altitude hikers with a love of history and nature, visit the two most outstanding cities from the Incan times, Choquequirao and Machu picchu, this challenging 09-day trek snakes its way between the most incredible ancient Inca temples, the wilderness of the Andes and the remote small villages.
 Conquer a stunning trek to the mountaintop sacred city of Choquequirao – free of tourist throngs – cross the highest peaks on the route getting until 15,304 f.a.s.l, make your camera lens enjoy with mind-blowing views of snow peaks crossed by crystalline rivers and deep canyons, witness the isolated countryside communities being in touch with locals to realize how the Peru’s background is.
 Come and start living this experience of a lifetime with us.

 - Trek in a high Andean realm to the lush cloud forest.
 Stay in a mountain 4 season roomy tents (Black Diamond tents).

 - Trek to lost Incan city since the hands of local experts who born, lived, hiked here that’s a real PLUS for a genuine experience.

 - Your own private guide, muleteers, horses, delicious camp cuisine prepared by your personal cook.